How to do logging of transferred data locally

 Introduction

 The actual schedule data being transferred is subject to strict security rules and shall at no point be accessible by anyone during a transfer in the IDE service.
+Or rather: The representatives of the IEA have the option of turning on local logging of transferred data, as well as API traffic to/from host system, so that they can convey these logs to support personnel relating to their "half" of the transfer.

-How to activate it
+How to set it up

 In the upper right corner of the Desktop Client, you find a “cogwheel” that opens the settings for local file Logging: